Requirements:

 make

-- CVS and Subversion - optional, only needed for installing from source code repositories
+- Subversion - optional, needed only for installing from source code repositories

-- Mercurial - optional, only needed for installing from source code repositories and only for extra regression and example repositories
+- Mercurial - optional, needed only for installing from (development) source code repositories and the optional regression and example repositories

 Aside from the subset of